 Please check with your insurer to find out more about your plan and premiums.

-Some policies also cover the A&E outpatient treatment up to a certain limit and can be used as both accident health insurance and emergency health insurance.
+Some policies also cover the outpatient treatment up to a certain limit and can be used as both accident health insurance and emergency health insurance.
 Contact your financial advisor to understand your full policy details.